Course Catalog

 5 units

 Centers on three areas: essay reading, essay analysis and interpretation, and essay writing.
 Student read representative essays by Latin American writers, analyze their discourse structure, and apply the lessons learned to their own writing.
-Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements; SPAN 6 or SPHS 6.
+Prerequisite(s): satisfaction of the Entry Level Writing and Composition requirements; SPAN 6 or SPHS 6, or by placement assessment.
 Enrollment restricted to sophomore, junior, and senior Spanish studies majors.

 YIDD 1